I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/prcomoem/nf-prcomoem-iprintoemui-driverevent.md

 <p> </p>

 ## -remarks
 <p>A user interface plug-in's <code>IPrintOemUI::DriverEvent</code> method performs the same types of operations as the <b>DrvDriverEvent</b> function that is exported by user-mode printer interface DLLs.
-For information about driver events and how they should be processed, see the description of the <a href="https://msdn.microsoft.com/library/windows/hardware/ff548551">DrvDriverEvent</a> function.</p>

-<p>If you provide a user interface plug-in, the printer driver's <b>DrvDriverEvent</b> function calls the <code>IPrintOemUI::DriverEvent</code> method.
-The <b>DrvDriverEvent</b> function performs its own processing for the specified event, and then calls the <code>IPrintOemUI::DriverEvent</code> method to handle additional processing of the event.</p>

-<p>If <code>IPrintOemUI::DriverEvent</code> methods are exported by multiple user interface plug-ins, the methods are called in the order that the plug-ins are specified for installation.</p>

-<p>For more information about creating and installing user interface plug-ins, see <a href="NULL">Customizing Microsoft's Printer Drivers</a>.</p>

-<p>A user interface plug-in's <code>IPrintOemUI::DriverEvent</code> method performs the same types of operations as the <b>DrvDriverEvent</b> function that is exported by user-mode printer interface DLLs.
-For information about driver events and how they should be processed, see the description of the <a href="https://msdn.microsoft.com/library/windows/hardware/ff548551">DrvDriverEvent</a> function.</p>
+For information about driver events and how they should be processed, see the description of the <a href="..\winddiui\nf-winddiui-drvdriverevent.md">DrvDriverEvent</a> function.</p>

 <p>If you provide a user interface plug-in, the printer driver's <b>DrvDriverEvent</b> function calls the <code>IPrintOemUI::DriverEvent</code> method.
 The <b>DrvDriverEvent</b> function performs its own processing for the specified event, and then calls the <code>IPrintOemUI::DriverEvent</code> method to handle additional processing of the event.</p>